qbrak/old-gazeek-github-io/README.md

 # DSP
 ## Noise
-* Deriving how windowing impacts gaussian noise frequency phase and magnitude: https://radarsp.weebly.com/uploads/2/1/4/7/21471216/dft_of_noise.pdf
+* Deriving frequency response of a instantiation of a random process passed through a window: https://radarsp.weebly.com/uploads/2/1/4/7/21471216/dft_of_noise.pdf